johntitus/node-horseman/Readme.md

 `area` can be a string identifying an html element on the screen to crop to, or a getBoundingClientRect object.

+#### .cropBase64(area, path)

+Takes a cropped base64 encoded screenshot of the page.
+`area` can be a string identifying an html element on the screen to crop to, or a getBoundingClientRect object.

 #### .pdf(path, \[paperSize\])

 [US Letter]: <http://en.wikipedia.org/wiki/Letter_%28paper_size%29>